All Episodes

 If the pharmacies closed down, they wouldn't have any medicines either.

-But the ability to get the ventilators, the 25,000 hospital beds, converting many of them to COVID-19 hospitals, manning them for New York, getting the gloves and the shields and the masks and the respirators and the gowns and the medicines and the test kits and the next iteration of testing, then the next iteration of test, and then the next iteration of testing, and you know, everyone thinks they can snap their freaking finger.
+But the ability to get the ventilators, the 25,000 hospital beds, converting many of them to COVID-19 hospitals, manning them for New York, getting the gloves and the shields and the masks and the respirators and the gowns and the medicines and the test kits, then the next iteration of testing, then the next iteration of the next iteration of testing.

-Oh, we got a hundred million ventilators.
+Oh, we got 100 million ventilators.

 Good luck.

-Even the the geniuses, and they are genius engineers at GM, they had a hard time getting that sucker right, but they did.
+Even the geniuses, and they are genius engineers at GM, they had a hard time getting that sucker right, but they did.

 If you can't admit that, there's no discussing anything with you.

-They, I do not see the same people that lied, smeared, slandered, besmirched, advanced one conspiracy theory after another conspiracy theory, the ones that were impeaching, the ones that were ripping up State of the Union addresses,
+They, I do not see the same people that lied, smeared, slandered, besmirched, advanced one conspiracy theory after another conspiracy theory, the ones that were impeaching, the ones that were ripping up State of the Union addresses, the ones that were saying come to Chinatown, the mayors that were saying go out, go to a play in March, and the health people,

-the ones that were saying come to Chinatown, the mayors that were saying go out, have go to a play in March, and the health people, if they had no help from the federal government, if the workers in the country had closed down, I can we can't calculate how many people would have died, just like we can't calculate how many people would have contracted the disease and also died had the president not bravely withstood the criticism.
+if they had no help from the federal government, if the workers in the country had closed down, we can't calculate how many people would have died, just like we can't calculate how many people would have contracted the disease and also died had the president not bravely withstood the criticism.

 They can't do it.